O-Kay for Sound

 O-Kay for Sound is a 1937 British comedy film directed by Marcel Varnel and starring the Crazy Gang troupe of comedians.
+It was written by Marriott Edgar and Val Guest based on the stage show by Bert Lee and R. P. Weston.
+It was made at Islington Studios by Gainsborough Pictures, with sets designed by the art director Alex Vetchinsky.
+The film was re-issued in 1942.

+Plot

 After falling on hard times the members of the Crazy Gang are busking on the streets of London.
-However, they are hired as extras on a film set.
-After arriving at the studios they are mistaken for a group of potential investors and given free run of the studios, causing chaos.
+After are hired as extras on a film set, on arriving at the studios are mistaken for a group of potential investors and given free run of the studios, causing chaos.

-The film was based on a stage work by Bert Lee and R. P. Weston.
-It was made at Islington Studios by Gainsborough Pictures, with sets designed by the art director Alex Vetchinsky.